 Acute injury

-An acute injury such as a fall or a twist can lead to bone marrow bruising or acute fracture.
+An acute injury such as a fall or twist can lead to bone marrow bruising, an acute fracture, or cartilage damage.
 Fluid build-up or release can occur secondary to bleeding, fibrosis (scar tissue), or necrosis (tissue death).
 This fluid in the bone can last long, meaning pain from a bone bruise can last for many months.

 Stress fractures

-Repeated and sustained impact on bone can weaken, leading to microfractures and fluid build-up in the bone marrow.
+Repeated and sustained impact on bone can weaken it, leading to microfractures and fluid build-up in the bone marrow.
 This oedema is a stress response or fracture due to excessive physical activity such as running, football, or netball.
+A particular type of stress fracture in the knee called SONK or spontaneous osteonecrosis of the knee commonly affects women over the age of 60.
+It is often associated with meniscal tears and is more common in the medial femoral condyle.

 Tumours